hashicorp/packer/website/source/docs/provisioners/chef-solo.html.markdown

 ---
 layout: "docs"
 page_title: "Chef-Solo Provisioner"
+description: |-
+  The Chef solo Packer provisioner installs and configures software on machines built by Packer using chef-solo.
+Cookbooks can be uploaded from your local machine to the remote machine or remote paths can be used.
 ---

 # Chef Solo Provisioner

 Type: `chef-solo`

-The Chef solo provisioner installs and configures software on machines built by Packer using [chef-solo](http://docs.opscode.com/chef_solo.html).
+The Chef solo Packer provisioner installs and configures software on machines built by Packer using [chef-solo](http://docs.opscode.com/chef_solo.html).
 Cookbooks can be uploaded from your local machine to the remote machine or remote paths can be used.